This beautiful family villa enjoys a commanding position on a hill at an altitude of 280 meters, overlooking the verdant Tuscan countryside.

 A bathroom,

-There is a fourth (small)room, here an extra bathroom can be realized.
+There is a fourth (small) room where an additional bathroom could be created.

 Please note, this may not be the properties exact location due to security reasons.